Corkscrew Hooktail (Paragomphus elpidius)

 Distribution

-Below is a map showing the distribution of records for Wandering Glider in the OdonataMAP database as at February 2020.
+Below is a map showing the distribution of records for Lucia Widow in the OdonataMAP database as at February 2020.

-Below is a map showing the distribution of records for Wandering Glider in the OdonataMAP database as of December 2024.
+Below is a map showing the distribution of records for Lucia Widow in the OdonataMAP database as at December 2024.

 The next map below is an imputed map, produced by an interpolation algorithm, which attempts to generate a full distribution map from the partial information in the map above.
 This map will be improved by the submission of records to the OdonataMAP section of the Virtual Museum.